ssitaru/bodypart-id/README.md

 ## Install

+Clone this repository.
 Install python v3 and pip.
 Then run:

 ```
 pip install -r requirements.txt
 mkdir images.unsorted
 mkdir -p images/{train,test}
 ```

+Install time on a normal desktop computer: 10min (depending on network connection).

+An ML-enabled graphics card, such as GTX 3090, and enough RAM is recommended.
+Our training was done on a machine running 2xGTX3090 and 64GB of RAM.

 ## Preparing data